 Now more than ever before, you need to do some research of your own as to how secure your personal and financial data on a broker’s platform truly are.
 This is now something every trader should consider when choosing a FX broker.

-The list below features the best forex brokers selected by us for 2021 year.
+The list above features the best forex brokers selected by us for 2022 year.
 It has been prepared after due consideration of all the factors mentioned above.
 Here you can find both highly regulated brokers, unrestricted offshore brokers, and of course EU/UK/AU brokers with their own offshore divisions.
 Feel free to read our forex broker reviews and make an informed choice based on the contents of this website.